eaddari/gruppo-Ai-Academy/29_08/crewai_group/esercizio_esteso/template.md

 * **AI Academy Team, EY:** (Owner) - System development and implementation
 * **GitHub Copilot Assistant:** (Contributor) - Documentation completion and AI Act compliance mapping
 * **Technical Review Team, EY:** (Manager) - Technical validation and compliance oversight

----

-*This document has been filled out using the best-available information from both RAG findings and user contributions.
-Where no concrete information was provided, [Information not available] is shown to prompt further documentation work as required.
-The structure and EU AI Act compliance requirements have been strictly adhered to as per the template.*